Best SSD Upgrade for Old MacBook Pro in 2023 [3 Great Choices]

 • You work with large files regularly.

-• The internal hard disk drive is showing its age and might die out any day.
-Here’s a guide that shows how to determine if it’s failing.
+• The internal hard disk drive shows its age and may die out any day.
+Here’s a guide that shows how to determine if your MacBook’s hard drive is failing.

 • You need the greater reliability of file storage or want to minimize negative experiences with overheating and potential damage.